DiwakarBasnet/Style_Transfer/README.md

          L_{style} \left( a,x \right) = \sum_{l=0}^L w_l * E_l$$
   </b>
 </p><br>
-Where "a" and "x" are style image and generated image and $A^l$ and $G^l$ are their respective style representations in layer l.
+Where "a" and "x" are style image and generated image and A and G are their respective style representations in layer l.